dhruvag/ILMUNC-App/README.md

 	* Link 'Background Guide' to pdf
 3. Maps
 	* ~~Embed Google Map for 'Around the Hotel' view~~
-	* Obtain actual map data for hotel
-	* Adjust scrolling panes to new maps
 4. Preparation Guide
 	* ~~Link opens in a new in app browser window~~
 5. People I've Met